 The three rules

-He literally was doing the opposite of what I was doing and was crushing everyone in the class at the same time.
-In his explanation, he revealed to me three simple rules that have since changed my life:
+George had literally decided to do the opposite of what I was doing at the time and was crushing everyone in the class at the same time.
+In his explanation as to why, he revealed to me three simple rules that have since changed my life:

-How he knew these things I have no idea.
-But they began to make a whole lot of sense once I developed an appreciation for how the market really functioned several years later.
+How he knew these things, I have no idea.
+But they began to make a whole lot of sense several years later, once I developed an appreciation for how the market really functioned.

 It all makes sense